Voter FAQs - Early Voting

 If I missed the deadline for requesting an early ballot by mail, can I still vote early?

 Yes.
 You may still vote early, but you must do so in person at an early voting site.
 For every election in Pima County, the Recorder’s main office location at 115 N. Church Avenue in downtown Tucson will always be used as a walk-in early voting site during normal working hours.
-During larger elections, the Recorder’s Eastside office located at 6920 E. Broadway, Suite D will also be available as a walk-in early voting site.
+During larger elections, the Recorder’s Eastside office located at 6920 E. Broadway, Suite D, and the Ballot Processing Center at 6550 S. Country Club Road, will also be available as walk-in early voting sites.
 For major election cycles occurring in the fall of even numbered years, the Recorder’s Office also has several other early voting sites open in regional locations throughout Pima County.
 You should check the Recorder’s website, www.recorder.pima.gov and click on the link for Early Voting Sites to find the location nearest you and the hours of operation.
 The deadline for walk-in early voting is 5:00 p.m. on the Friday prior to Election Day.